needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 ### Global IK Gizmos Toggle

-You can toggle the IK Gizmos by going to the Gizmos drop-down menu at the upper right of the Scene view window, then select or clear __IKManager2D__ (menu: __Gizmos > Recently Changed > IKManager2D__) to enable or disable the Gizmos respectively.
+You can toggle the IK Gizmos by going to the Gizmos drop-down menu at the upper right of the Scene view window, then select or clear __IKManager2D__ (menu: __Gizmos > Scripts > IKManager2D__) to enable or disable the Gizmos respectively.

 ![](images/2D_IK_Sceneview_Toggle.png)